 The following is posted as a courtesy to the Northern Virginia Transportation Commission

-The job will remain open until filled.
+The position will remain open until filled.
 NVTC is an equal opportunity employer.
-Please provide a complete resume including your salary history and requirements, as well as a letter describing your qualifications and interest in this specific position.
-Please describe examples of your relevant experience, include links to or attachments of relevant work product:
+Please provide a resume with salary history, and a letter describing your qualifications, interest in the position, specifically describe relevant qualifications, and salary requirements.
+Applications should be submitted via email to: email@example.com

 2300 Wilson Boulevard, Suite 620